 Amylase is one of the primary starch-digesting enzymes secreted in the body.
-It is somewhat unusual in that it is produced not only by the pancreas but also in the mouth as a component of saliva.
-This form is known as ptyalin (ti´ah-lin), and it begins the enzymatic digestion of starches in the oral cavity as food is chewed and mixed with saliva.
-This begins the reduction of larger, more complex starches into simpler sugars; however the process is largely arrested as the food enters the more acidic environment of the stomach.
+This enzyme is somewhat unusual in that it is produced not only by the pancreas but also in the mouth as a component of saliva.
+In the oral cavity, as food is chewed and mixes with saliva, amylase begins the enzymatic digestion of dietary starch and glycogen (carbohydrates) into smaller molecules and ultimately glucose and maltose.

 How Does Amylase Work?

-Pancreatic amylase goes into action after the partially digested food is emptied into the small intestine and the pH returns to the neutral range.
-Starches continue to be broken into smaller trisaccharides and disaccharides and possibly even into glucose for energy.
-The primary type of amylase is known as alpha amylase, which hydrolyses (breaks down) the bonds in long starch or glycogen molecules into smaller chains of glucose called dextrins, which are easier to digest.
+Alpha-amylase hydrolyzes (breaks down) the alpha bonds in long starch or glycogen molecules into smaller chains of glucose called dextrins, which are easier to digest.
+Both salivary and pancreatic amylase are the alpha-amylase form.
 Amylase is also produced by various bacteria and fungal organisms like Aspergillus oryzae from which it can be isolated for effective, vegan-safe dietary supplements.

-Due to poor dietary habits and age most people become deficient in amylase production and may show some signs of deficiency which may include skin rash, allergies, gas, constipation, mood imbalances and general digestive upset.
+Due to poor dietary habits and age, most people become deficient in amylase production and may show some signs of deficiency which may include skin rash, allergies, gas, constipation, mood imbalances, and general digestive upset.
 What is more, having sufficient amylase activity reduces contributors to some degenerative diseases, as it helps the body digest and excrete dead white blood cells.
-Without proper amylase activity, irritation can be excessive.
-Low amylase is also thought to be a factor in a variety of diseases including type II diabetes, blood sugar imbalances, hypoglycemia, carbohydrate and sugar cravings, and many forms of food sensitivities.
+Without proper amylase activity, inflammation can be excessive.
+Low amylase is also thought to be a factor in a variety of diseases that affect blood sugar and many forms of food sensitivities.